Building Java Projects with Maven

 pom.xml

-The scope element can be added as a sub-element of dependency.
+The scope is also a child of dependency.

 The value of scope is either compile, provided, or test.